percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If ``LOCK TABLES FOR BACKUP`` does not return within given timeout, abort the backup.

+.. option:: --log-bin[=name]

+   Base name for the log sequence

 .. option:: --log-copy-interval=#

    This option specifies time interval between checks done by log copying thread in milliseconds (default is 1 second).

+.. option:: --login-path=#

+   Read this path from the login file.

 .. option:: --move-back